Active Substance: norelgestromin / ethinyl estradiol

 How does Evra work?

-Evra is a patch version of 'the pill' (combined oral contraceptive pill).
-Using a weekly patch instead of a daily pill may help the patient to stick to using her contraception appropriately.
-The active substances in Evra are two hormones, ethinyl estradiol (an oestrogen) and norelgestromin (a progestogen).
-Ethinyl estradiol has been in use extensively in oral contraceptives for many years, and norelgestromin is very similar to another progestogen, which is also used in some oral contraceptives.
+Evra is a transdermal patch version of ‘the pill’ (combined oral contraceptive tablet).
+Using a weekly transdermal patch instead of a daily pill may help the woman to stick to using her contraception appropriately.
+The active substances in Evra are two hormones, ethinylestradiol (an oestrogen) and norelgestromin (a progestogen).
+Ethinylestradiol has been in use extensively in oral contraceptives for many years, and norelgestromin is very similar to another progestogen, which is also used in some oral contraceptives.
 Evra works like the pill by changing the body’s hormonal balance to prevent ovulation, by altering the cervical mucus and by thinning the endometrium (the lining of the womb).

-Evra has been studied in three main studies in over 3,000 women.
-In two studies, Evra was compared with combined oral contraceptives: in one study, the comparator was a 'monophasic' contraceptive (pills containing constant amounts of the active substances over the first three weeks of the treatment cycle) and in the other study, they were 'triphasic' (with the amount of the active substances in the pills varying through the treatment cycle).
+Evra has been shown to be an effective contraceptive.
+It was studied in three main studies in over 3,000 women, which determined the number of women who became pregnant while taking the medicine.
+In two studies, Evra was compared with combined oral contraceptives: in one study, the comparator was a ‘monophasic’ contraceptive (pill containing the same amounts of active substances over the first three weeks of the treatment cycle) and in the other study, they were ‘triphasic’ (with the amount of the active substances in the pills varying through the treatment cycle).
 The third study did not compare Evra with any other medicine.
 All of the studies lasted for a year (13 four-week cycles).
-The main measure of effectiveness was the number of women who became pregnant.

-Overall in the three studies, 15 pregnancies occurred in women taking Evra, 12 of which were the result of a 'method failure' (when a pregnancy occurs despite the contraceptive being used correctly).
-This gives Evra a 'Pearl Index' of 0.90.
-The Pearl Index is a standard way of measuring the effectiveness of contraceptives, which measures how many unwanted pregnancies occur in 100 woman-years (corresponding to 1,300 cycles).
+Overall in the three studies, 15 pregnancies occurred in women taking Evra, 12 of which were the result of a ‘method failure’ (when a pregnancy occurs despite the contraceptive being used correctly).
+Five of the pregnancies were in women weighing over 90 kg.
+This gives Evra a ‘Pearl Index’ of 0.90.
+The Pearl Index is a standard way of measuring the effectiveness of contraceptives, which measures how many unwanted pregnancies occur in 100 woman-years (corresponding to 1,300 cycles), with lower values indicating more effective contraception.
 The Pearl Indices for the oral contraceptives were 0.57 (monophasic) and 1.28 (triphasic).
-Five of the pregnancies were in women weighing over 90 kg.

-Evra should not be used by women who may be hypersensitive (allergic) to norelgestromin, ethinyl estradiol or any of the other ingredients.
-It should not be used when a woman has, or has had, venous or arterial thrombosis (blood clots in the veins or arteries) including a stroke or a heart attack or when a woman has some of the risk factors for thrombosis (severe high blood pressure, diabetes with damage to the blood vessels, high cholesterol levels, or a family history of thrombosis).
-It should not be used in women who have migraine with aura (visual or other symptoms), some types of cancer or abnormal bleeding from the genital area whose cause has not been diagnosed.
-For the full list of restrictions, see the package leaflet.
+Evra must not be used when a woman has, or has had blood clots in the veins or arteries including a stroke or a heart attack or when a woman has risk factors for blood clots (such as severe high blood pressure, diabetes with damage to the blood vessels, high cholesterol levels, or a family history of thrombosis).
+It must not be used in women who have migraine with aura (unusual visual or other sensory experiences), severe liver problems, liver tumours or a history of liver tumours, some types of cancer or abnormal bleeding from the genital area whose cause has not been diagnosed.
+It must also not be used together with certain antiviral medicines containing the active substances ombitasvir, paritaprevir, ritonavir and dasabuvir.
+For the full list of all side effects and restrictions, see the package leaflet.

-The Committee for Medicinal Products for Human Use (CHMP) decided that Evra’s benefits are greater than its risks for female contraception.
-The Committee recommended that Evra be given marketing authorisation.
+The European Medicines Agency decided that Evra’s benefits are greater than its risks for female contraception and recommended that it be given marketing authorisation.

 Other information about Evra

-The European Commission granted a marketing authorisation valid throughout the European Union for Evra to Janssen-Cilag International N.V. on 22 August 2002.
-The marketing authorisation was renewed on 22 August 2007.
+The European Commission granted a marketing authorisation valid throughout the European Union for Evra on 22 August 2002.